24 May 4 Things to do Every Day to Strengthen your Spine

 Eating a balanced diet is equally important to your spine health.
 Overeating can put excess stress on your spine, and eating a lot of junk food can cause inflammation and pain in the spine.
 Try to avoid processed foods as much as possible and opt for healthier options.

 These everyday activities and lifestyle changes can help boost your spine strength, but spinal injuries can happen to anyone under the right circumstances.
 If you sustain a spinal cord injury or develop a degenerative spine condition, consider Inspired Spine surgery.
-Our minimally invasive spine procedures are study-backed and have been shown to decrease operating times, while lessening patient pain.
+Our minimally invasive keyhole spine procedures are study-backed and have been shown to decrease operating times, while lessening patient pain.
 To learn more about our spine surgery procedures, or to make an appointment with an Inspired Spine surgeon, contact us today.